The Legacy of Dr. Diebel Jr.

 His personal accomplishments included completing two IRONMAN triathlon competitions and finishing in the top third for his age group at 55, hitting a couple ‘holes in one’ in golf as well as the completion of many other bike races.
 He was a dedicated father, husband, son, brother, and friend and had a memorable sense of humor.
 He volunteered on mission trips to Ecuador and Central America and was very involved in his spiritual life.

-His untimely death after a fervant battle with pancreatic cancer has left us with saddened hearts but with a tremendous admiration for his IRONMAN will.
+His untimely death after a fervant battle with pancreatic cancer in 2013 has left us with saddened hearts but with a tremendous admiration for his IRONMAN will.
 During his 17 month battle with pancreatic cancer he shared his inspiring online journal of his experiences, comparing the challenges he was facing to the mental and physcial fortitude needed to compete in IRONMAN competitions.

 His passion for the fine arts has led to the development of the “Dr. Mark Wilstrup Fine Arts Legacy Fund” at the Orangewood Christian School which offers financial assistance to help provide opportunities to fine arts and choir students in need.